PETERSBURG MARINE MAMMAL CENTER

 The Petersburg Marine Mammal Center develops education programs, assists research efforts and is a disseminator of information on research and sightings of marine mammals in Southeast Alaska.

-Responding to wildlife strandings and entanglement events as an active member of the Marine Mammal Stranding Network
+Responding to wildlife strandings and entanglement events as an active member of the National Marine Mammal Stranding Network

 Informing the community, boaters, fishermen and visitors about marine research, ocean science and stranding prevention